-Payment and Security: The Rockefeller University Revenue Bonds, Series 2002A2 (the "Series 2002A2 Bonds") and The Rockefeller University Revenue Bonds, Series 2005A (the "Series 2005A Bonds" and together with the Series 2002A2 Bonds, the "Reoffered Bonds") are special obligations of the Dormitory Authority of the State of New York (the "Authority"), payable solely from, and secured by a pledge of (i) certain payments to be made under the Loan Agreement dated as of October 31, 2001, as amended and restated (the "Loan Agreement") between The Rockefeller University (the "University") and the Authority, and (ii) all funds and accounts (except the Arbitrage Rebate Fund and any fund established for the payment of the Purchase Price of Option Bonds tendered for purchase) established under the Authority's The Rockefeller University Revenue Bond Resolution, adopted October 31, 2001 (the "Resolution"), and in the case of the Series 2002A Bonds, The Rockefeller University Series 2002A Resolution Authorizing Series 2002A Bonds, adopted October 31, 2001 (the "Series 2002A Resolution"), and in the case of the Series 2005A Bonds, The Rockefeller University Series 2002A Resolution, the "Series Resolutions").
+Payment and Security: The Rockefeller University Revenue Bonds, Series 2008A (the "Series 2008A Bonds") are special obligations of the Dormitory Authority of the State of New York (the "Authority"), payable solely from, and secured by a pledge of (i) certain payments to be made under the Loan Agreement dated as of October 31, 2001 (the "Loan Agreement") between The Rockefeller University (the "University") and the Authority, and (ii) all funds and accounts (except the Arbitrage Rebate Fund and any fund established for the payment of the Purchase Price of Option Bonds tendered for purchase) established under the Authority's The Rockefeller University Revenue Bond Resolution, adopted October 31, 2001 (the "Resolution") and The Rockefeller University Series 2008A Resolution Authorizing Series 2008A Bonds, adopted January 23, 2008 (the "Series 2008A Resolution").

-The Loan Agreement is a general, unsecured obligation of the University and requires the University to pay, in addition to the fees and expenses of the Authority and the Trustee, amounts sufficient to pay, when due, the principal, Sinking Fund Installments, if any, Purchase Price and Redemption Price of and interest on all Bonds issued under the Resolution, including the Reoffered Bonds.
+The Loan Agreement is a general, unsecured obligation of the University and requires the University to pay, in addition to the fees and expenses of the Authority and the Trustee, amounts sufficient to pay, when due, the principal, Sinking Fund Installments, if any, Purchase Price and Redemption Price of and interest on all Bonds issued under the Resolution, including the Series 2008A Bonds.

-The Reoffered Bonds are not a debt of the State of New York nor is the State liable thereon.
+The Series 2008A Bonds will not be a debt of the State of New York nor will the State be liable thereon.
 The Authority has no taxing power.

-Description: The Series 2002A2 Bonds will be reoffered on April 7, 2008 (the "2002A2 Conversion Date").
-The Series 2005A Bonds will be reoffered on April 3, 2008 (the "2005A Conversion Date").
-The Reoffered Bonds will be reoffered as Variable Interest Rate Bonds and Option Bonds and as fully registered Bonds in denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof.
-For the period commencing on their respective Conversion Dates, the Reoffered Bonds will bear interest at their respective Initial Rates for their respective Initial Rate Periods through and including the Wednesday following their respective dates of delivery.
-Thereafter, the Reoffered Bonds will bear interest at Weekly Rates for Weekly Rate Periods until converted to another Rate Period.
-Each Weekly Rate will be determined on the Business Day immediately preceding the first day of each Weekly Rate Period, payable in arrears, on the first Business Day of each calendar month, commencing on May 1, 2008, for as long as the Reoffered Bonds bear interest at a Weekly Rate.
+Description: The Series 2008A Bonds will be issued as Variable Interest Rate Bonds and Option Bonds and as fully registered Bonds in denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof.
+For the period commencing on the date of delivery, the Series 2008A Bonds will bear interest at the Initial Rate for the Initial Rate Period through and including the Wednesday following the date of delivery.
+Thereafter, the Series 2008A Bonds will bear interest at Weekly Rates for Weekly Rate Periods until converted to another Rate Period.
+Each Weekly Rate will be determined on the Business Day immediately preceding the first day of each Weekly Rate Period, payable in arrears, on the first Business Day of each calendar month, commencing on March 3, 2008, for as long as the Series 2008A Bonds bear interest at a Weekly Rate.

-The method of determining the interest rate to be borne by the Reoffered Bonds may be changed to other Rate Modes at the times and in the manner set forth herein.
-Unless otherwise set forth herein, the descriptions of the Reoffered Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Reoffered Bonds bear interest at a Weekly Rate.
+The method of determining the interest rate to be borne by the Series 2008A Bonds may be changed to other Rate Modes at the times and in the manner set forth herein.
+Unless otherwise set forth herein, the descriptions of the Series 2008A Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Series 2008A Bonds bear interest at a Weekly Rate.

-The Reoffered Bonds have been issued under a Book-Entry Only System, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
-Individual purchases of beneficial interests in the Reoffered Bonds will be made in book-entry form (without certificates).
-So long as DTC or its nominee is the registered owner of the Reoffered Bonds, payments of the principal, Purchase Price and Redemption Price of and interest on the Reoffered Bonds will be made directly to DTC or its nominee.
+The Series 2008A Bonds will be issued initially under a Book-Entry Only System, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
+Individual purchases of beneficial interests in the Series 2008A Bonds will be made in book-entry form (without certificates).
+So long as DTC or its nominee is the registered owner of the Series 2008A Bonds, payments of the principal, Purchase Price and Redemption Price of and interest on the Series 2008A Bonds will be made directly to DTC or its nominee.
 Disbursement of such payments to DTC participants is the responsibility of DTC and disbursement to beneficial owners is the responsibility of DTC participants.
-See "PART 3 - THE REOFFERED BONDS - Book-Entry Only System" herein.
+See "PART 3 - THE SERIES 2008A BONDS - Book-Entry Only System" herein.

-HSBC Bank USA, National Association, New York, New York is the Trustee and Tender Agent for the Reoffered Bonds.
+HSBC Bank USA, New York, New York will be the Trustee and Tender Agent for the Series 2008A Bonds.